Brands help you sell more, with less effort, at a higher price than you could without them.

 It’s important to choose a group of real applications to test the viability of concepts to work within a system.
 No mark should ever be shown on a blank piece of paper.
 Decision makers need to see the identity the way that a customer would see it.
 They need to see how it will take them into the future.
 Designers need to conduct rigorous testing before any concepts are shown and to demonstrate flexibility and durability.

 Design is an iterative process that seeks to integrate meaning with form.
 The best designers work at the intersection of strategic imagination, intuition, design excellence, and experience.

 Reducing a complex idea to its visual essence requires skill, focus, patience, and unending discipline.
 A designer may examine hundreds of ideas before focusing on a final choice.
 Even after a final idea emerges, testing its viability begins yet another round of exploration.
 It is an enormous responsibility to design something that in all probability will be reproduced hundreds of thousand, if not millions, of times and has a lifetime of twenty years or more.

 The best logotypes are a result of careful typographic exploration.
 Designers consider the attributes of each letterform, as well as the relationships between letterforms.
 In the best logotypes, letterforms may be redrawn, modified, and manipulated in order to express the appropriate personality and positioning of the company.

-The designer begins his or her process by examining hundreds of typographic variations.
-Beginning with the basics - for example, whether the name should be set in all caps or caps and lowercase - the designer proceeds to look at classic and modern typefaces, roman and italic variations, and various weights, scales, and combinations.
+The designer begins their process by examining hundreds of typographic variations.
+Starting with the basics - for example, whether the name should be set in all caps or caps and lowercase - the designer proceeds to look at classic and modern typefaces, roman and italic variations, and various weights, scales, and combinations.
 The designer then proceeds to manipulate and customize the logotype.
 Each decision is driven by visual and performance considerations, as well as by what the typography itself communicates.